Valour-class frigate

 The Valour class is a class of frigates built for the South African Navy.
 Part of the MEKO family of warships, the German shipbuilder Blohm+Voss officially designate the class as the MEKO A-200SAN.

 Designed as a multiple purpose, multi capable frigate, the Valour class encompasses the general guided-missile anti-surface and anti-air role forming the core of the South African surface fleet.
 The Valour class frigates employ the use of stealth technology to avoid enemy radar and infra-red detection.

 Four Valour class frigates were constructed for the South African Navy as part of the Strategic Defence Package 1999.
 The first, SAS Amatola, was commissioned in 2006, with the fourth and final, SAS Mendi, commissioned in March 2007.
 The frigates have a service life of 30–40 years.
+However, in May 2023, Rear Admiral B.K.
+Mhlana, Deputy Chief of the Navy, reported to the Joint Standing Committee on Defence that Mendi was the only frigate of her class still effectively operational, given cancellations and delays in refits for her sister ships.
+In 2024, a planned voyage by SAS Amatola to participate in the Russian Navy's "Navy Day" in St. Petersburg had to be cancelled due to “current defects to the vessel”.

-The Valour class are named after incidents of conspicuous bravery throughout South African military history.
+The Valour-class vessels are named in honor of acts of distinguished bravery in South African military history.

 Development

 The concept for the Valour class (Project Sitron) was first conceived in the late 1990s as part of the Strategic Defence Package, in which the new South African ANC government was keen to modernise the armed forces after decades of apartheid-era United Nations sanctions.
 Since the 1970s, previous attempts to replace the aging Type-12 (President class) frigates, as well as the 'W' (Jan van Riebeeck) class destroyers, had repeatedly been aborted due to sanctions, strategic considerations and financial cost.
 The Portuguese Carnation Revolution of 1974 axed efforts to acquire four João Coutinho-class corvettes (Project Taurus), and the delivery of three Type-69A light corvettes and twoAgosta-class submarines from France was cancelled at the last minute after the imposition of mandatory UN sanctions in 1977.
 Following from the successful experience of constructing SAS Drakensberg in 1987, it was briefly considered that a class of frigates could be locally constructed at the same shipyard.
 However, an increasingly deteriorating security and financial situation by the late 1980s within South Africa put an end to the project.
 As the final Type-12 frigate was retired without replacement in 1985, the intensifying Border War forced the navy to shift operational focus away from the regional capabilities of large surface units to a purely localised coastal force, with a new core of offshore patrol vessels and mine hunters.
 As white minority rule came to a negotiated end by 1994, the Navy had lost all its major surface warships and suffered from a critical lack of anti-submarine and anti-air capability, operating nine increasingly obsolete strike craft OPVs and three aged diesel electric submarines.